putty and painting

 Can you paint pipes while the heating is on?

-Technically yes, but it is not recommended.
-On a hot surface the paint dries too quickly, goes on unevenly, and can leave streaks.
+In theory yes, but it is better not to.
+On a hot surface the paint dries too fast, goes on unevenly, and may leave streaks.
 It is better to paint outside the heating season or when the radiators are switched off.

 What paint works for heating pipes?

 Heat-resistant alkyd enamel (rated to +120°C) or heat-resistant acrylic.
-Standard emulsion paint will yellow and crack.
+Ordinary emulsion paint will yellow and crack.

 Do you need to strip the old paint?

-If the existing coating is solid and not flaking — sanding it for adhesion is enough.
-If it is bubbling or peeling — it must come off down to bare metal.
+If the existing coating is sound and not flaking — sanding it for adhesion is enough.
+If it is bubbling or peeling — it has to be removed down to bare metal.

 Can gas pipes be painted?